DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 An Ally: Maybe we should try to follow what they did?
 Retracing the Archmage's steps could lead us to more clues.
 Allister: Alright.
 It seems like I need to enter any one of these rooms while using *Flame Volley* spell.
 Let's give it a shot.

+#### Objective Complete Dialogue
+Allister: I've tested the *Flame Volley* spell in one of the rooms here.
+It seems to work well enough.
+An Ally: Good.
+Let's see if that leads us to another journal entry.

 ### Journal Entry 02

 *Plot Significant Text:* At this point, this dimension is incomplete.
 However, by the time I am finished constructing this labyrinth, I will need to ensure there is *a way to return to the outside world* if I need to.
 However, I need a way to prevent just anyone from leaving.
 Perhaps *sealing this exit off with spell would suffice*?